cape-/rings/plot.md

         =>{###}=>
 Every time a condition of any periodic task is met, the its action list must be executed.
-This list will have commands to either create or delete regular tasks, but only this.
+This list will have commands to either create or delete (or mark as expired) regular tasks, but only this.